Why the fat loss plan you’re following isn’t working.

 Susan had tried several popular strategies for losing weight fast but none of them had worked.
-All were what I call “fake strategies.”
+All were what I call “fake fat loss strategies.”
 Susan had heard about them from TV shows health store employees.

 Remember: store employees are there to sell stuff.
 Your health and fitness is not their first concern.
 Beyond that, I’ve overheard many incorrect explanations on the effects of supplements.